-As of December 31, 2020, two of our loans, representing approximately 16.9% of our loan portfolio based on aggregate outstanding principal balances, paid interest at a variable rate tied to LIBOR.
-As of February 15, 2021, one of our loans, representing approximately 14.6% of our loan portfolio based on aggregate outstanding principal balances, paid interest at a variable rate tied to LIBOR.
+As of September 30, 2020, only one of our loans, representing approximately 6.0% of our loan portfolio based on aggregate outstanding principal balances, paid interest at a variable rate tied to LIBOR.
+As of December 26, 2020, two of our loans, representing approximately 16.1% of our loan portfolio based on aggregate outstanding principal balances, paid interest at a variable rate tied to LIBOR.
 If LIBOR is no longer available, our applicable loan documents generally allow us to choose a new index based upon comparable information.
 However, if LIBOR is no longer available, we may need to renegotiate some of our agreements to determine a replacement index or rate of interest.
 There is currently no definitive information regarding the future utilization of LIBOR or of any particular replacement rate.
 As such, the potential effect of any such event on our cost of capital and net investment income cannot yet be determined and any changes to benchmark interest rates could increase our financing costs, which could impact our results of operations, cash flows and the market value of our loans.
 In addition, the elimination of LIBOR and/or changes to another index could result in mismatches with the interest rate of loans that we are financing.